cbtitus/getting-cleaning-data-project/CodeBook.md

 =============================================
 The variables in the tidy data set represent average values of a subset of the raw measurement vector provided in the download.
 Specifically, there are 66 variables derived from the raw measurements, and there are 2 "ID" variables that correspond to the Subject and Activity of each observation.
 The 66 averaged variables were selected and derived in the following way:

-a.
-The training and test data sets were combined to form a single set of all the available data (561 variables)
+1. The training and test data sets were combined to form a single set of all the available data (561 variables)
-b.
-Only the variables corresponding to mean() and std() estimates were selected from this set (66 variables)
+2. Only the variables corresponding to mean() and std() estimates were selected from this set (66 variables)
-c.
-The data set was summarized by subject and activity, and the variables were averaged by this summary
+3. The data set was summarized by subject and activity, and the variables were averaged by this summary
-d.
-The variable names were cleaned up to be more readable, for example:
+4. The variable names were cleaned up to be more readable, for example:
-	replacing "Gyro" with "Gyroscope"
+	* replacing "Gyro" with "Gyroscope"
-	replacing "Acc" with "Accelerometer"
+	* replacing "Acc" with "Accelerometer"
-	replacing leading "t" with "Time"
+	* replacing leading "t" with "Time"
-	replacing leading "f" with "Frequency"
+	* replacing leading "f" with "Frequency"
-	etc.
+	* etc.
    Also, in the final tidy data set, the text "_mean" is appended to every variable to indicate that it is an average that has been aggregated over many activities

 **REVIEWERS, PLEASE NOTE:** in my interpretation of the instructions, I decided that only variables including mean() and std() would be selected.
 For example, the following were selected:

 tBodyAcc-mean()-X
 tBodyAcc-std()-Y

 but the following were **NOT** selected:

 fBodyAccMag-meanFreq()
 angle(X,gravityMean)

 even though the word "Mean" appears in the variable description.

 3. STEPS TO REPRODUCE THE TIDY DATA SET
 =======================================
 The tidy data set can be constructed from the raw data using the R-script run_analysis.R, which was created for this assignment.
 Assumptions and requirements for run_analysis():
 ------------------------------------------------
-a.
-The dplyr library is required for the function run_analysis()
+1. The dplyr library is required for the function run_analysis()
-b.
-The raw dataset must be downloaded and unzipped, so that the folder "UCI HAR Dataset" is available
+2. The raw dataset must be downloaded and unzipped, so that the folder "UCI HAR Dataset" is available
-c.
-The working directory should be set to the folder "UCI HAR Dataset"
+3. The working directory should be set to the folder "UCI HAR Dataset"

 Overview
 --------